 From Hwy.
 395 below the eastern Sierra go 15 miles west on Hwy.
 108 to Sonora Pass.
 There is a parking area on the north side of the pass.

-Take the PCT south as it climbs to the crest and goes along the west slopes of the first two peaks until it reaches a saddle at 3 miles.
+Take the PCT south as it climbs to the crest and goes along the west slopes of the first two peaks until it reaches a saddle which is over three miles from the trailhead.
 The north ridge of "Latopie Peak" is directly ahead.
-The PCT then drops down to the left and goes along below the northeast face of "Latopie Peak" until it reaches a pass (10,800') at 3.7 miles.
-Continue on over the pass above Latopie Lake as it goes down to the right for .5 miles.
+The PCT then drops down to the left and goes along below the northeast face of "Latopie Peak" until it reaches a pass (10,800') about 3/4 miles further.
+Continue on over the pass above Latopie Lake as it goes down to the right for half a mile.
 At this point leave the PCT and head to the right up to the saddle between "Latopie Peak" and Leavitt Peak's northeast ridge.
 Take the northeast ridge to the left to the top of Leavitt staying to the left pretty much all the way.